Palestinian Prisoners' Document: Power struggle in Gaza

-Tensions between Fatah and Hamas had been risen since Hamas won the Palestinian elections in January 2006.
+Tensions between Fatah and Hamas had been rising since Hamas won the Palestinian elections in January 2006.
 Both parties mobilized armed militias and frequent violent confrontations took place.

-Right after the formation of the Hamas-led PNA Government on 29 March 2006, President Abbas had started the building of a third security force under his own control to counter the various Hamas and Fatah militias.
+Right after the formation of the Hamas-led PNA Government on 29 March 2006, President Abbas started the building of a third security force under his own control to counter the various Hamas and Fatah militias.
 Around March/April 2006, Abbas, backed by the US, dispatched a unit of 150 members of his Presidential Guard to take over the control of the Rafah Border Crossing in southern Gaza.
 End May 2006, he aimed, with the support of US representative General Keith Dayton, to expand the Guard to 10,000 men in order to create an independent security force in Gaza under his full control as a counter to the various militias under Hamas and Fatah control.
 Also in May, a Fatah security official in the London Sunday Times accused Hamas of plotting to remove Abbas from power and told Palestinian security forces loyal to Palestinian Authority Chairman Mahmoud Abbas were planning an anti-Hamas push.
 He predicted that "Civil war is inevitable".

 In May 2006, indeed civil war-like armed clashes emerged.
 It was in this period that the Prisoners presented their paper.